-This Avocado Corn Salad recipe is a quick and easy summer side dish.
-Corn is mixed with chunks of avocado, cherry tomatoes, cucumbers, cilantro, and lime juice for light and refreshing pops of flavor.
-Prepare this healthy recipe ahead of time for a picnic, BBQ, or potluck!
+This Avocado Corn Salad recipe is full of fresh tomatoes and cucumbers for a quick, easy, and healthy dish.
+Fresh or canned corn is mixed with chunks of avocado, cherry tomatoes, cucumbers, cilantro, and lime juice for light and refreshing pops of flavor.
+It makes the perfect side dish recipe to prep ahead of time for a picnic, BBQ, or potluck!

 Do you ever have those nights you dig through your kitchen and just throw something together with what you have on hand?